marchfun1/cloudflare-ddns/README-EN.md

 ### Overview
 This script is adapted from [https://github.com/wherelse/cloudflare-ddns-script](https://github.com/wherelse/cloudflare-ddns-script).
 The original project used a Global API Key and is no longer functional.
 This revised version is based on the Cloudflare API Token and serves as a DDNS update script.
-It supports both IPv4 and IPv6, and can retrieve the IP address of the host either via network-based or local methods.
+It supports both IPv4 and IPv6, and can retrieve the IP address of the host via network-based methods.
 In theory, it is compatible with all Linux-based systems, and has been tested successfully on Debian and Ubuntu.

-### What to do before using a script
+### Features
+- ✅ Supports IPv4 (A records) and IPv6 (AAAA records)
+- ✅ Can update two domains simultaneously with different record types (e.g., one IPv4 and one IPv6)
+- ✅ Automatic dependency checking (curl and jq)
+- ✅ Comprehensive error handling and logging
+- ✅ Uses absolute paths to avoid issues when running from different directories

+### Prerequisites
-1. A liunx device that can be connected to the Internet.
+1. A Linux device with internet connectivity
-2. Have a domain name.
+2. A domain name (free or paid)
-3. Register a CloudFlare account ( www.cloudflare.com ), add the domain to the account.
-After the configuration is complete, add an AAAA resolution to the IPV6 address of the service device as required, and set it to perform DNS resolution only.
+3. A Cloudflare account (www.cloudflare.com) with your domain added.
+After setup, add A or AAAA records for your device and set them to DNS-only mode
-4. Query the Globe API Key of CloudFlare account and record it for subsequent configuration.
+4. Create an API Token in your Cloudflare account and save it for configuration
+5. Ensure `curl` and `jq` are installed (the script will check and provide installation instructions)

 ### Instructions
 Open a terminal window and execute the following procedure: